-With this decision, Concordia joins the overwhelming majority of private colleges and universities in Texas that are choosing to opt out of Campus Carry and is in alignment with The Texas Association of College and University Police Administrators who publicly oppose Campus Carry.
-Senate Bill 11 will come into effect August 1st 2016.
+With this decision, CTX joins the overwhelming majority of private colleges and universities in Texas that are choosing to opt out of Campus Carry, and it is also in alignment with The Texas Association of College and University Police Administrators who publicly oppose Campus Carry.
+Senate Bill 11 was effective August 1st 2016.